RoySegall/gizra.com/app/_posts/2016-10-07-thoughts-about-training.md

 And what about the company goods (טובת החברה)?
 What is the fastest way to train an employee?
 How much אורך נשימה the company has to absorb mistakes?

+##Google is man's and woman’s best friend
+Over a learning process, it is very important to convey the message that should not be afraid to say: I do not know.
+No one expects you to know everything, especially when you are a newbie.
+To be honest, in this point when I write these words and still a newbie myself at Gizra, I feel that there are more things I do not know than things I know.
+On the other hand, do not give yourself.
+Un-Knowing should motivate you to act!
+Have you heard any idea that you do not understand?
+Met in Unknown tool that not clear to you what it is doing?
+Google it!
+Ask and not loosen it until you know.
+Good employees are employees who know their job.
+Excellent employees are employees who know what they do not know, and continue learning.